If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 Tech Stack

-Current Tech Stack in RFP
+Current Tech Stack to include in your website RFP

 Now we’re going to turn our attention to your tech stack, which is just a fancy way of saying what tools are you using?